 Imani, a Medill first year from Detroit, is insured by Blue Cross Blue Shield of Michigan through her mother’s job.
 Her insurance only covers services provided through her primary care physician in Detroit and she does not have in-network providers locally.
 Imani spent hours playing phone tag with her health insurance office and primary care physician.
 “It was kind of like, ‘Oh, this isn’t our problem, call this office,’ and then they’d be like, ‘This isn’t our problem, call this office,’” she says.
 It was “heartbreaking” to feel like none of these people cared and that she was alone in figuring it out.
 She ended up getting the vaccine at Searle and paid the fee from her savings.
 She worries that if she has a medical emergency it will financially impact her for the rest of her time at Northwestern, cutting into money spent on textbooks or activities with friends.
 “The money that I have, is all the money that I have,” she says.

-Northwestern requires students to have insurance that meets a list of specific criteria, including in-network providers in the Evanston area.
+Northwestern requires students to have insurance that meets a list of specific criteria, including in-network providers in the Chicago area.
 If their private insurance does not meet that criteria, they are signed up for NU-SHIP by default, and their student account is charged the hefty annual premium of $3,950.
 Many students only know NUSHIP from the emails they receive in the summer asking to confirm or waive their coverage.

 However, some out-of-state students fall through the cracks.
 Imani is one of several students whose insurance doesn’t meet the University’s requirements and are paying the price for it.
 “I would probably have to think that I was … near death or be very, very hurt to go to Searle,” Imani says.
 “I don’t really want to have to worry about the bill.”
 Because of Imani’s financial situation, she is eligible for free health insurance through financial aid.
 But it was unclear to her if that was an option.